Pascal-So/peg-solitaire/report/section_intermediate.typ

 where $inv(P)$ denotes the inverse of position $P$ as defined in the #link(<sec:charge-conjugation>)["Charge Conjugation" section].

-We thus say that CT symmetry holds in Peg Solitaire.
+We thus say that CT symmetry holds in peg solitaire.

 == Intermediate Position Solver

-Using this fact, we can now come up with a method to solve the intermediate-position-problem.
+Using this fact, we can now come up with a method to solve the "via" problem.
 Finding a path that goes via position $P$ can be broken down into the subtasks of finding a path from the start $S$ to $P$ and from $P$ to the end $E$.
 If there exists a path for both segments, then we can combine them to form the overall path.

 $
 S arrow dots.h.c arrow P arrow dots.h.c arrow E